stoneparker/stoneparker/README.md

 ### Hi there, my name is Vitória 👋

-I'm a Fullstack Engineer at 55PBX and Computer Informational Systems student at University of São Paulo (USP).
+I'm a Software Engineer at 55PBX and Computer Informational Systems student at University of São Paulo (USP).

 At my job, I work mainly with technologies: Node.js, ReactJS, React Native, Redux and Styled-Components, with JavaScript and TypeScript, and MongoDB and MySQL databases.